-This advanced-level algebra course is equivalent to Grade 11 algebra.
-The course includes an optional review component for students who have not studied algebra for some time.
+This advanced-level algebra course is equivalent to Grade 11 algebra [Pre-calculus].
+The course offers an optional review component for students who have not studied algebra for some time.
 Topics include equations, graphs, polynomials, rational equations, radical equations, and trigonometry.

 - Unit 1: Solving Equations; Formulas and Applications; Applications and Problem Solving; Sets, Inequalities, and Interval Notation; Intersections, Unions, and Compound Inequalities; Absolute-Value Equations and Inequalities.

 - Unit 2: Graphs and Equations; Functions and Graphs; Finding Domain and Range; Linear Functions: Graphs and Slope; More on Graphing Linear Equations; Finding Equations of Lines; Applications.

 - Unit 3: Systems of Equations in Two Variables; Solving by Substitution; Solving by Elimination; Solving Applied Problems: Two Equations; Systems of Equations in Three Variables; Solving Applied Problems: Three Equations; Systems of Inequalities in Two Variables; Business and Economics Applications

 - Unit 4: Introduction to Polynomials and Polynomial Functions; Multiplication of Polynomials; Introduction to Factoring; Factoring Trinomials; Special Factoring; Factoring: A General Strategy; Applications of Polynomial Equations and Functions.